 Roll out the pastry to the thickness you prefer (I like it a little consistently) and cut squares.
 Moisten the edges with very little water and put a scoop of stuffing of buffalo milk.
 Close the ravioli as Favorites: You can stack them like normal ravioli, fold them in half or make them like I did fold all edges at the top at the top.
 Put the ravioli on a cloth powdered semolina flour and cover with a cloth.

 For the dressing, clean and slice the zucchini and carrot brunoise (tiny cubes), Finely chop the shallot.
 Skip the shallot and the vegetables in a little extra virgin olive oil for a minute and a half.
 Add the anchovy sauce, After turning off the burners.

 Cook the pasta in plenty of boiling salted water and skip the ravioli with vegetables by joining cooking water to cream.
 Sprinkle with a little parmesan and serve immediately.
 Bon appétit!

-THE PAIRING: An important wine and complex for a recipe just as varied and experimental, by combining vegetable flavors, salty foods and fats.
+MATCHING: An important wine and complex for a recipe just as varied and experimental, by combining vegetable flavors, salty foods and fats.
 We propose a Franciacorta Docg pas dosé, reserve 2007, produced by wineries Il Mosnel.
-Wine is called QDE, a question of labels, and is produced from Chardonnay (40%), Pinot Blanc (40%), Pinot Noir (20%).
-The wine ages of 60 months on Lees.
+The wine is called QDE, a question of labels, and is produced from Chardonnay (40%), Pinot Blanc (40%), Pinot Noir (20%).
+Aging is 60 months on the yeasts.
 Smells of dried fruit, yeast, crusty bread; elegant taste, with a perlage and delicate.